AkshatModi870/AI-Driven-Review-Integrity-Blockchain-Integrated-System/README.md

 Rewards visualisation – which products got the most rewards, and the distribution of helpfulness ratios.

-## What the “prediction chain” proves
+## What the “prediction chain” proves?

 The chain (a list of blocks) demonstrates immutability: